unovue/radix-vue/docs/content/components/accordion.md

 <KeyboardTable :data="[
     {
       keys: ['Space'],
-      description: 'Moves focus to the next',
-    },
+      description: 'When focus is on an <code>AccordionTrigger</code> of a collapsed section, expands the section.', },
     {
       keys: ['Enter'],
-      description: 'Moves focus to the next',
-    },
+      description: 'When focus is on an <code>AccordionTrigger</code> of a collapsed section, expands the section.', },
     {
       keys: ['Tab'],